-A few weeks later, after the hack was detected, the report published by the Blockchain’s data analytics firm Elementus showed that Cryptopia hacking was not an isolated event.
-According to Elementus, Cryptopia’s platform experienced continuous attack and hackers regained control of the exchange, withdrawing funds from about 17,000 wallets.
+The report published by the Blockchain’s data analytics firm Elementus showed that Cryptopia hacking was not an isolated event.
+That was a few weeks later, after the hack.
+According to Elementus, Cryptopia’s platform experienced continuous attack, and hackers regained control of the exchange, withdrawing funds from about 17,000 wallets.

-As the cybersecurity experts assumed, the stolen funds were mostly mined tokens deposited directly to exchange from different pools.
+As the cybersecurity experts assumed, the hackers stole the funds, which mostly mined tokens deposited directly to exchange from different pools.
 This explains why, despite the attacks, the addresses of the hacked wallet kept a constant flow of tokens.
 A few days after the attack, the hackers attempted to deposit stolen funds into Binance, but the exchange froze them.

-The subsequent to this Tweeter, e-mail issued by the Cryptopia office indicated that it would place the Cryptopia Loss Marker (CLM) in place of the missing funds.
+After this Tweet, an email issued by the Cryptopia office indicated that it would place the Cryptopia Loss Marker (CLM) in place of the missing funds.
 The exchange supposed to use CLM as a means to assess the loss of an individual in the New Zealand dollar (NZD) after hacking.

-Cryptopia also confirmed that it will start giving way to its customers through fair logistics.
+Cryptopia also confirmed that it would start giving way to its customers through fair logistics.

-However, today, after an 8-hour downtime, the New Zealand exchange posted a message indicating, that company was unable to “to reduce cost and return the business to profitability” and it was decided to appoint David Ruscoe and Russell Moore from Grant Thornton New Zealand as Cryptopia liquidators.
+However, today, after an 8-hour downtime, the New Zealand exchange posted a message indicating that the company was unable “to reduce cost and return the business to profitability.”
+It was decided to appoint David Ruscoe and Russell Moore from Grant Thornton New Zealand as Cryptopia liquidators.

-Cryptopia users should expect to be contacted by Grant Thornton for further steps, most likely via the email used on the exchange.
-While Cryptopia liquidation process and investigations take place, trading on the exchange is suspended.
+Grant Thornton will contact Cryptopia users for further steps.
+That is most likely via email.
+While the Cryptopia liquidation process and investigations take place, trading on the exchange is not available.